nishit-95/nishit-95/README.md

 - 👯 Looking to collaborate on exciting tech projects.
 - 💼 Experienced in Responsive Web Development.
 - 🔭 Exploring new technologies like DevOps.
-- 📫 Reach me at nishitvataliya003 or LinkedIn- @nishit-vataliya.
+- 📫 Reach me at Email- nishitvataliya003@gmail.com or LinkedIn- @nishit-vataliya.

 Check out my pinned repositories to see some of my work!